Tag Archives: amputation

 • Only 2 EMS systems had an existing protocol

-An informal poll of trauma surgeons at the recent American College of Surgeons meeting in San Francisco showed that only 5 had ever been called to do a field amputation, and only 2 had actually done it.
+An informal poll of trauma surgeons at an American College of Surgeons meeting a few years ago showed that only 5 had ever been called to do a field amputation, and only 2 had actually done it.

 Uncommonly performed procedures are always problematic.
 It is extremely difficult to keep skills sharp and to remember the protocol (or even where to find it).
 Furthermore, these procedures are prone to error and pose considerable risk to all.